-Visit a faithful (and life-sized!)
-Replica of Captain Kirk's Enterprise - a dream that can come true for any die-hard Star Trek fan (myself included).
-Touring the legendary spaceship on a holodeck as real and functioning as the one seen in the show?
-A buzz.
+Visiting a faithful (and life-size!) replica of Captain Kirk's Enterprise: a dream that can come true for any die-hard Star Trek fan (myself included).
+Tour the legendary spaceship on a real, functioning holodeck like the one seen in the show?
+A blast.

 The Roddenberry Archive is a large-scale project that aims to preserve scripts, projects, design documents and study models in a vast digital archive.
 The Archive's ambitions, however, go far beyond creating a digital home for Gene Roddenberry's work.
-The project aims to launch a "fully immersive holographic installation" that displays a life-size recreation of the spaceship Enterprise.
+The project aims to launch a “fully immersive holographic installation” showcasing a life-size recreation of the starship Enterprise.

 In other words, the foundation of the creator of Star Trek wants to create a holodeck similar to Star Trek… to recreate the world of Star Trek.